cloud-native-toolkit/site-developer-guide/docs/resources/workshop/workshop.md

 The Workshop is design to provide a quick way to try the methodology leveraging the tools that the Toolkit integrates.

-!!!Todo
-    Is this workshop Windows enabled - all instructions tend to use curl piped into sh?
-Is Windows support needed?

 ## Agenda

 [![Setup Workshop Environment](./images/workshop.jpg){: width=30%}](setup.md) Setup Workshop Environment (*workshop admin only*)